stefanyuk/EPAM-Final-project/README.md

 2. Create virtual environment in project
 > cd EPAM-Final-project

 > python3.9 -m venv venv

 > source venv/bin/activate

 3. Install project requirements
 > pip install -r requirements.txt

 4. Prepare the database for usage.
 Postgresql must already be installed in the system.
-Setup environment variables for the database configuration or change the config file.
+Setup environment variables for the database SQLalchemy configuration or change the config file.

 Example configuration:
 > 'postgresql://postgres:1234@localhost:5432/restwebapp'

 5. Run the migration scripts to create database schema:
-> flask db init - further use is optional, in case of intentional reinstallation
+> flask db init - further use is optional, only in case of intentional reinstallation
 > flask db migrate
 > flask db update